Day 7, August 17th, Waterfalls CG to First Valley Six Passes. 22 km, 1000 m elevation gain, 780 m elevation loss, 9 hrs (Segment 26, Segment 27).

 We had a 15 minutes break at Avalanche CG.
 We took the opportunity to down some snacks and use the toilet before heading off on the last 4.25 km stretch to Maligne Pass.

 Leaving Avalanche CG the trail was good and firm in some spots and rocky and wet in others.
 Looking at the speed graph on my Viewranger our speed was noticeably slower in the section just after we left the campground.
 Twenty five minutes after leaving the campground we came to stream crossing number 7.
 The crossing led to us very wet and marshy section.
-Afterwards we determined that Emily got us a little lost and we had not been on the main trail.
+Afterwards we determined that Micah got us a little lost and we had not been on the main trail.
 The trail moved away from the creek and started to head uphill leading to drier and better trail.

 The trail headed uphill away from the marsh gaining 150 m of elevation in just 1.2 km.
 This little climb was our steepest section we had encountered on a very light day in terms of elevation.
 As we approached the pass the trees started to thin, the trail firmed up and our speed increased.
 Since we were getting nearer the pass it was decision time.
 We did have a permit for the Six Passes but it was for tomorrow.
 The question was should we head in anyway?
-Both Emily and myself are good rule followers.
+Both Micah and myself are good rule followers.

 We arrived at the pass at 2:05 pm.
 Even with the wet and sloppy trail after Avalanche CG it had only taken us 1 hour 20 minutes to hike the 4.25 km to Maligne Pass.
 Maligne Pass was a glorious alpine meadow.
 The views stretched off into the distance in both directions.
 We choose a rock to shelter us from the wind and enjoyed our lunch overlooking the small lake that occupied the southern side of the pass.